Forget You Remember Love

 Forget You Remember Love (忘记你，记得爱情 (Wàngjì nǐ, jìdé àiqíng)) is a 2020 Chinese television series starring Xing Fei and Jin Ze.
 It is the remake of 2005 Taiwanese drama The Prince Who Turns into a Frog.
-It aired on Tencent Video and Mango TV from March 23 to April 27, 2020 in 38 episodes.
+It aired on Tencent Video and Mango TV from March 23 to April 27, 2020, in 38 episodes.

 Synopsis

-A story between an ordinary girl who rescues Senwell's CEO who has lost his memories due to a terrible car accident, thus begins the dreamy fairy tale.
+The plot follows an ordinary girl who rescues the CEO of Senwell after he loses his memory in a severe car accident.

 Shan Jun Hao is the CEO of Senwell.
 He's a successful hard-hitting, ruthless, arrogant leader who never takes half measures to achieve what he wants.
 He is extremely talented, cultured and a business genius.
 He grew up with Fan Yun Yi (who he is engaged to) & Xu Zi Xian (his father's best friend's son) whose parents died when their yacht blew up.
-Zi Xian is a secretly in love with Fan Yun Yi.
+Zi Xian is secretly in love with Fan Yun Yi.
 Both Yun Yi & Zi Xian work for Senwell.

 Sun Jun Hao's first encounter with Ye Qian Yu is not a pleasant one.
 During an ocean swimming contest, where the 1st prize is 5,000 Yuan, Ye Qian Yu is winning, but is unable to complete the race, because Shan Jun Hao's boat hit a rock & he fell overboard into the water.
 She has to stop to save him from drowning & performs CPR on him on the beach.
 When she revives him, she asks him for compensation because she lost the contest when she went to rescue him & had to give him mouth to mouth resuscitation to revive him.
 He gives her an IOU & contact phone number for her requested compensation & the cost of dry clothes.
 He asks to use her cellphone so he can call to be picked up.
 After Shan Jun Hao is picked up, he forgets to tell his assistant, Li Da Wei, about the IOU, so when she calls, the assistant, he rejects her request & hangs up.
 Qian Yu thinks Jun Hao is a liar & a cheat.